 All across the country, high school seniors are working feverishly to complete college and scholarship applications.
-Prospective students share their high school academic records, write essays, and list their leadership
+Prospective students share their high school academic records, write essays, and list their leadership experiences.

 If you have an introverted son or daughter, this leadership component can prove problematic.
 Your high school senior may have earned excellent grades, but did not join clubs or organizations, much less serving in a leadership role.

 Susan Cain, author of the best-selling book Quiet: The Power of Introverts in a World that Won’t Stop Talking, provides compelling research that introverts can make excellent leaders.
 She dispels the myth that only those with gregarious, charismatic personalities can lead with authority and conviction.

 But my question is, why do we all have to be leaders?

 Cain points out that our culture has a bias against introverts.
 I believe we similarly have a leadership-centric bias.
 We see leadership as being all-important to success, which I don’t believe is true.